-Carrying value of the Nueva Esperanza Gold/Silver Project

-(Refer to note 3 (iii) and note 31)
+Impairment indicator assessment of exploration and evaluation assets Nueva Esperanza Gold/Silver Project (Refer to note 1 (a) and 3 (iii))

-The assessment of the recoverable amount of the Nueva Esperanza Gold/Silver Project was a key audit matter given the significance of the carrying value of this CGU (\$27.5 million as at 30 June 2019, including the largest non-current asset in the balance sheet) and given the significance of the impairment charge recorded during this financial year (\$33.4 million).
+The impairment indicator assessment of the exploration and evaluation assets for the Nueva Esperanza Gold/Silver Project was a key audit matter given the significance of the carrying value of this CGU (\$23.0 million as at 30 June 2022, the largest non-current asset in the balance sheet) and given the impairment charge recorded in the 2019 financial year (\$33.4 million).

-The determination of the recoverable amount of an exploration CGU is also subject to significant judgements and assumptions by the Group as described in the notes to the financial statements.
+The impairment indicator (and the potential reversal of impairment) assessment is also subject to significant judgements by the Group as described in the Note 3 (iii) to the financial statements.